astrochili/defold-trenchfold/README.md

 To run the example project, you first need to run two editor extension functions on a map file provided, according the [Export and Import](#export-and-import) part.

-With the project open in Defold, right click on the [level.map](https://github.com/astrochili/defold-trenchfold/blob/master/assets/maps/level/level.map) file then click on `Prepare Map Components Folders`.
-Next right click on the .map file and click `Convert Map to Collection`.
+With the project open in Defold, right click on the [level.map](https://github.com/astrochili/defold-trenchfold/blob/master/assets/maps/level/level.map) file then click on `Convert Map to Collection`.
 This will create a variety of folders and files next to the .map file.
 You can now build and run the example.

 ## Install